angular/components/src/lib/form-field/form-field.md

 ### Theming
 `<mat-form-field>` has a `color` property which can be set to `primary`, `accent`, or `warn`.
-This will set the color ofr the form field underline and floating placeholder based on the theme colors of your app.
+This will set the color of the form field underline and floating placeholder based on the theme colors of your app.

 `<mat-form-field>` inherits its `font-size` from its parent element.
 This can be overridden to an